-Low-carb diet: your guide to cutting carbs the smart way
+Low-carb diet: the guide to reducing carbs intelligently

 Low-carb is a spectrum, not a single diet.
-From moderate reduction (100-150g/day) to strict keto (under 20g/day), there are many options.
-This guide helps you find your optimal carb threshold, identify hidden sugars, and build a sustainable eating pattern — not just another diet you'll quit in three weeks.
+From moderate reduction (100-150 g/day) to strict keto (less than 20 g/day), the options are numerous.
+This guide helps you find your optimal carb threshold, identify hidden sugars, and build a sustainable way of eating — not just another diet you'll quit in three weeks.

 Steps